cailleyfactor/lighthouse_problem/README.md

     -  The following prompt was used alongside the code for the corner and histogram plot: "How to set the labels on the edges of the corner plot"
 - Removing the tick marks on the histograms added to the corner plot for sampling
     - The following prompts were used alongside the code for the corner and histogram plot: "How to hide x-axis labels and ticks for all but the bottom row" and "How to hide y-axis labels and ticks for all but the first column"
-- My docker container does not flush in real time.
-I tried debugging this with ChatGPT and modifying my docker code, however, it was ineffective.
+- My docker container did not flush in real time.
+I debugged this with ChatGPT and modified my docker code, accordingly.
-    - I used the following prompt: "Why isn't the output of my dockerfile flushing in real time on my Mac?"
+    - I used the following prompts, alongside my dockerfile script: "Why isn't the output of my dockerfile flushing in real time on my Mac?"
+"What can I change such that my dockerfile flushes the output - I know it has something to do with conda".

 GitHub Copilot was used to help write documentation for docker and comments within the code.